Setting up Pipelines via GitHub Machine Users

 Checklist:

-Create the appropriate tokens for the ci-user
+Create access tokens for the ci-user

 Checklist: